A high-quality, frequently updated blog catches more than just the eye of Google. In fact, the purpose behind blogging is more than SEO.

 There's no rule that says you can't make your blog post's title the actual question your customer asks you.

 If you're stuck, though, use tools like Hubspot’s Blog Topic Generator or Portent’s Title Maker to fill out titles for your editorial calendar.
 Or, create titles using a formula that is sure to interest your prospective audience.

 Make sure that your marketing trigger keywords are included in both the title and in the content of your blog post.
 If you mention your product or service, be sure to link people to it in the body of the blog post.
 Optimizing your content could take up a whole post, so start there.

 One last tip on organizing thoughts as you write.
 We're experimenting with Trello to organize topics.
 When we think of blog ideas, we write the post title in a "Submitted Ideas" bucket.
 Here, we can research the topics and make notes on them.
 When they are being written, they move into an "In Production" bucket, then in an "Under Review" bucket.
 We've found this helpful in blog post development because it gives us a central place to organize ideas.

 5. Execute and promote.

 Once you’ve set deadlines and implemented your editorial calendar, zero in on promoting your content.
-On social media platforms, link to other people in your updates and use hashtags and topic tags, especially on Twitter and Google Plus.
+On social media platforms, link to other people in your updates and use hashtags and topic tags, especially on Twitter and LinkedIn.
 Include recent blog posts and content releases in your company newsletter and use your personal network to get the word out.